New Zealand announces new measures to support Ukraine | DW | 15.03.2022

 "This is the largest special visa category we have established in decades."

 Foreign Minister Nanaia Mahuta also said that the country has pledged a further 4 million New Zealand dollars to support Ukrainian communities.
-This is in addition to the 2 million dollars announced earlier.
-The funds are to be directed towards those on the ground while New Zealand looked at options for further support.
+This is in addition to 2 million New Zealand dollars announced earlier.
+The funds are to be directed toward those on the ground while New Zealand looks at options for further support.

 "We are appalled at the egregious human rights abuses occurring in Ukraine, particularly Russia's attacks on humanitarian corridors, and the targeting of civilians," Mahuta said.